 git init --bare <folder>

-The folder you specify is the directory in which the bare repository will be created.
+The folder you specify is the directory in which the bare repository is created.

 You could use the following code to initialize the repository: